Barrie—Springwater—Oro-Medonte (federal electoral district)

 Barrie—Springwater—Oro-Medonte is a federal electoral district in Ontario.
 It encompasses a portion of Ontario previously included in the electoral districts of Barrie, Simcoe—Grey and Simcoe North.

 History

 Barrie—Springwater—Oro-Medonte was created by the 2012 federal electoral boundaries redistribution and was legally defined in the 2013 representation order.
-It came into effect upon the call of the 42nd Canadian federal election, scheduled for 19 October 2015.
+It came into effect upon the call of the 2015 Canadian federal election, held on 19 October 2015.

+Following the 2022 Canadian federal electoral redistribution, it gained the remainder of Oro-Medonte from Simcoe North.

 Members of Parliament

 This riding has elected the following members of Parliament: